Dering v Uris: The trial

 At a news conference held at the Howard Hotel by Uris and publisher Kimber, Uris is reported to have made a comment that future editions of Exodus would omit Dering's name.

 The trial received extensive coverage.
 Breaking with tradition whereby it only reported judgments, The Times Law Report sent two reporters to report on the trial.
 The Times' reports were later published in book form (Auschwitz in England, 1965).
 It was said that the newspaper's circulation rose for the first time since the end of the Second World War as a result of its coverage.

 Uris had copied his data from Underground: The Story of a People by Joseph Tenenbaum when he referred to doctors working in Auschwitz.

+Lawton, who had flirted with fascism in the 1930s, described Hautval in regard to her testimony as "perhaps one of the most impressive and courageous women who had ever given evidence in the courts of this country".